Bajorat Media

 Posts

-The category and keyword features are other distinctive features of posts in WordPress.
+The category and tag functions are other characteristic features of posts in WordPress.
 Categories help structure and group content with similar topics, while keywords or tags help search and link posts by specific keywords.

 Pages

-Unlike posts, pages are static content that is not tied to a specific date or time.
-They are suitable for content that is rather fixed and time-independent, such as "About us", "Services", "Contact" or "Imprint".
-Pages usually do not have a comment function and are not displayed in archives or feeds.
+Unlike Posts, Pages are static content that is not tied to a specific date or time.
+They are suitable for content that is more fixed and time-independent, such as “About us”, “Services”, “Contact” or “Imprint”.
+Pages typically do not have comment functionality and do not appear in archives or feeds.

-Another distinguishing feature of pages is their hierarchy.
-Pages can have subordinate pages (so-called "child pages"), which enables a menu structure with several levels.
-This allows for clearer structuring and linking of content within the web page.
+Another distinguishing feature of Pages is their hierarchy.
+Pages can have child pages, allowing for a multi-level menu structure.
+This can be used to achieve clearer structuring and linking of the content within the website.

 Summary

-While both types of content have their specific applications and benefits, it is important to use them effectively depending on the needs and objectives of the website.
+While both types of content have their specific uses and benefits, it is important to use them effectively depending on the needs and objectives of the website.